 The workshop will be based at our gallery in Bishop, California beneath the dramatic Eastern Sierra Nevada.
-Elizabeth and Jerry will lead three sunrise and two sunset field trips to locations in the Owens Valley, Eastern Sierra Nevada and the White Mountains, conditions permitting.
+Elizabeth and Jerry will lead three sunrise and three sunset field trips to locations in the Owens Valley, Eastern Sierra Nevada and the White Mountains, conditions permitting.
 Digital capture and projection are fully supported.

 With limited enrollment, expect these workshops to fill up quickly.
 Please contact us promptly to reserve your space.
 A deposit of 50% is required at time of booking to reserve space, with balance due 60 days prior to workshop start date.